techypoint/techypoint.github.io/_posts/create-a-website/2020-05-14-create-a-blog-part3.md

 ---
-title: "Design Home Page "
+title: "Create a Blog Part 3"
 author: "Varun Bisht"
-description: "Design cool Home Page for the website."
+description: "Create a blog- create a page to show all the blog posts"
-keywords: ""
+keywords: "Display all posts in the same page,list all posts jekyll"
 category: "create a website"
 permalink: "/create-a-website/create-a-blog-part3"
 image: "/assets/img/create-a-website/create-a-blog-part3/blog.jpg"